John Marshall Stone

 John Marshall Stone (April 30, 1830 – March 26, 1900) was an American politician from Mississippi.
 A Democrat, he served longer as governor of that state than anyone else, from 1876 to 1882 and again from 1890 to 1896.
-He approved a new constitution in 1890 passed by the Democratic-dominated state legislature that disfranchised most African Americans, excluding them from the political system.
-They were kept out for nearly 70 years.
+He approved a new constitution in 1890 passed by the Democratic-dominated state legislature that disfranchised most African Americans, excluding them from the political system for more than 75 years.

 Early life

 Born in Milan, Tennessee, Stone was the son of Asher and Judith Stone, natives of Virginia who were part of the migration to the west.
 He did not attend college since his family was fairly poor, but he studied a great deal and eventually taught school.
 He lived in Jacks Creek, Tennessee before moving to Tishomingo County, Mississippi in 1855.
 Stone became a station agent at Iuka when the Memphis and Charleston Railroad opened.

 American Civil War

 With the outbreak of the American Civil War in 1861, Stone enlisted in the Confederate States Army that April.
-He commanded Company K of the Second Mississippi Infantry and saw action in Virginia.
-In 1862, Stone, a colonel, was placed in command of another regiment due to a reorganization.
+He commanded Company K of the 2nd Mississippi Infantry Regiment and saw action in Virginia.
+In 1862, Stone was elected colonel of his regiment.
 Stone was highly commended by his division commander Maj.
 Gen. Henry Heth, and in 1864, he frequently commanded the brigade.
 In January 1865, he recruited in Mississippi and commanded local troops countering Stoneman's 1865 Raid.
 He and his men were captured in North Carolina and imprisoned in Camp Chase, Ohio; later transferred to Johnson's Island, Ohio.